 From a VPN travel router that you can use to safely connect to wireless hotspots on the go, to a portable access point that lets you tether and share your mobile data with multiple devices, there are a number of uses for your Pi's on-board Wi-Fi beyond simply connecting to a network.
-You could even use your Pi to boost connectivity around your home.
+You could even make a Raspberry Pi WiFi extender to boost connectivity around your home.

 This is easily done, as the Wi-Fi chip inside a Raspberry Pi can work in one of two modes.
 The default is client mode, where the Pi connects as a client to an existing wireless network.
 The other is AP mode, which stands for Access Point.

 Setting your Raspberry Pi Wi-Fi to AP mode allows you to create and manage your own wireless network, allowing other devices to connect through it.
 If you want to create a Raspberry Pi wireless access point, here's what you'll need to do.

 To create a Raspberry Pi wireless access point, you’ll need a Raspberry Pi 3 or later that runs the latest version of Raspberry Pi OS.
 These instructions will assume you’re using Raspberry Pi OS, but the steps may work with other Linux-based distributions.